sacry-/sacry-.github.io/_posts/2017-07-01-3-containers,-docker-and-machine-learning.md

       data[label].append(r)
 ```

-After preprocessing the data we map the natural language positions into the vector space with `Tf-Idf`.
-We need a train set for training the classifier and a test set for validating how well we did. `X` are always the datapoints described by their columns e.g. natural language positions and `Y` the golden standard of what the actual label is.
+After preprocessing the natural language positions are mapped into the vector space with <a href="https://en.wikipedia.org/wiki/Tf%E2%80%93idf" target="_blank">term frequency-inverse document frequency</a> (short tf-idf).
+We need a train set for training the classifier and a test set for validating how well we did. `X` are the columns describing the true label e.g. natural language positions and `Y` the golden standard of what the actual label is.

 ```python
 from sklearn.cross_validation import train_test_split